takoda1/580-project/README.md

 `King of the Maze`
 > King of the maze is a sound based maze game.
 Players will be repelled by monsters and obstacles sound cues as they navigate through the maze.

 ---
+## Intended Audience

+The primary audience is blind people, targeted toward the 6-15 age range.
+The games are also playable by people who can see.

+---
+## Frameworks and Libraries

+Frameworks: A `nodejs` app using express as the server/routing framework.
+Using typical javascript to provide interactivity.
+We are also using `heroku` to build/deploy our app to `comp580.herokuapp.com`.
+The most useful libraries are `SpeechSynthesisUtterance`, `PATH`, `dotenv`, and other utility `nodejs` modules.

+---
+## Building and Deploying

+By committing to the master branch at [https://github.com/takoda1/580-project](https://github.com/takoda1/580-project), the project automatically builds and deploys using heroku.

+---
+## Problems Encountered and Future Plans

+When trying to make a multiplayer game, we ran into difficulties just implementing the functionality and deciding how to incorporate sound, so we had to scrap that.
+The transition from static to express was a little rocky but nothing we couldn’t solve.
+The project is setup such that other arcade games can be added modularly, so that is a future goal.

+---
 ## Setup